External ventricular drainage

-There are many reasons for using EVD, these include:
+There are many reasons for using external ventricular drainage (EVD).
+These include:

-- Draining excess fluid and/or blood if a child has had brain surgery or has experienced a bleed into his or her brain.
+- draining excess fluid and/or blood if a child has had brain surgery or has experienced a bleed into their brain

 How is the drain inserted?